tnlmedia/laravel-tool/docs/Containers/XmlContainer.md

 ### response()

-Directly output the XML content as an XML response.
+Return the XML content as an XML response.